 However, while international researchers and protagonists agree that there is a link between crime and the built environment, and that city planners and designers have a role to play in terms of crime prevention, South Africans are still hesitant and in many cases unaware of these issues.
-Many role-players, including planners and designers, remain oblivious of crime's link to the built environment and continue to maintain that law enforcement and community development/social crime prevention are the only ways to address or prevent crime.
+Many role-players, including planners and designers, remain oblivious of crime's link to the built environment and continue to maintain that enforcement community law and development/social crime prevention are the only ways to address or prevent crime.
 However, both the National Crime Prevention Strategy (NCPS) and the White Paper on Safety and Security (1998) address this issue.
-Pillar Two of the NCPS seeks to promote crime prevention through environmental design.
+Pillar Two of the NCPS seeks to crime prevention environmental design.
 The White Paper on Safety and Security promotes Situational Crime Prevention, and environmental design (CPTED), as part of it.